Huperzine A: The Brain & 11 Powerful Researched Benefits

 What really made an unsuspecting clubmoss work as an herbal medicine for the mind?

-Generally speaking, all its benefits for the brain and nerves owe to this fact.
-Ancient healers knew this, though recent studies have discovered this property, too.
+This is the reason for all its benefits for the brain and nerves.
+Ancient healers knew this, though recent studies have also discovered this property.

 2. NEUROLOGICAL DISORDERS